abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm3240g-eval/index.md

     CONFIG_EXAMPLES_DISCOVER_DRIPADDR       - Router IP address

 NOTE: This configuration uses to the kconfig-mconf configuration tool to control the configuration.
-See the section entitled "NuttX Configuration Tool" in the top-level README.txt file.
+See the section entitled \"NuttX Configuration Tool\" in the top-level README.txt file.

 ### fb

 A simple NSH configuration used for some basic (non-graphic) debug of the framebuffer character driver at drivers/video/fb.c.
-NOTE that the STM3240G-EVAL LCD driver does not support a framebuffer\!
+NOTE that the STM3240G-EVAL LCD driver does not support a framebuffer!
 It interfaces with the LCD through a parallel FSMC interface.
 This configuration uses the LCD framebuffer front end at drivers/lcd/lcd\_framebuffer to convert the LCD interface into a compatible framebuffer interface.